-• Result in excavation or filling within the tree protection zone of vegetation that would require a permit for its removal, destruction or lopping.

-- Result in excavations or filling greater than one (1) metre in depth. - To carry out works necessary for normal maintenance of artificial stormwater treatment ponds (except where works and/or associated vegetation removal exceed one hectare in area, or where machinery access would result in damage to remnant indigenous vegetation). - To undertake development or works that form part of a management plan approved by the responsible authority to enhance the site's biologically significant attributes.
+- no excavation or filling occurs within the Tree Protection Zone (TPZ) of vegetation that would otherwise require a permit for its removal, destruction or lopping under this overlay.
+The radius of the TPZ is calculated for each tree by multiplying its trunk diameter by 12.
+The measurement of the trunk diameter is at 1.4 metres above ground; or - it will not result in excavations or filling greater than one (1) metre in depth. - To carry out works necessary for normal maintenance of artificial stormwater treatment ponds (except where works and/or associated vegetation removal exceed one hectare in area, or where machinery access would result in damage to remnant indigenous vegetation). - To undertake development or works that form part of a management plan approved by the responsible authority to enhance the site's biologically significant attributes.